murphyhjohn/IBC-subtype-survival/README.md

 -   **Race/ethnicity:** Recode to three categories only - White, Black, Other.

+    -   create racecat variable White (0), Black (1), Other (2)

+    -   also create racecat0, ..1, ..2

 -   **Marital Status at diagnosis**: Original variable has categories - Divorced, Married (including common law), Separated, Single (never married), Unknown, Unmarried or Domestic Partner, Widowed.
-Recode to Yes (if original variable is "Married (including common law)") and No (otherwise)
+Recode to Yes =1 (if original variable is "Married (including common law)") and No = 0 (otherwise)

 -   **Derived TNM classification, AJCC 7th edition (2010-2015)**, **Derived SEER combined T (2016-2017)**, and **Derived EOD 2018 T (2018+)**: these were included to cross-validate T-stage then were removed